leejet/stable-diffusion.cpp/README.md

-  --mask [MASK]                      path to the mask image, required by img2img with mask -i, --end-img [IMAGE]              path to the end image, required by flf2v --control-image [IMAGE]            path to image condition, control net -r, --ref-image [PATH] or [PATH,N] reference image for Flux Kontext models (can be used multiple times).
+  --mask [MASK]                      path to the mask image, required by img2img with mask -i, --end-img [IMAGE]              path to the end image, required by flf2v --control-image [IMAGE]            path to image condition, control net -r, --ref-image [PATH]             reference image for Flux Kontext models (can be used multiple times) --increase-ref-index               automatically increase the indices of references images based on the order they are listed (starting with 1).
-                                     PATH is the path to the reference image.
-                                     Optionally, you can specify an integer identifier N (default = 1) after a comma to set the index of reference image.
-                                     Reference indices are only supported by some fine-tunes of Flux Kontext with proper multi-reference support.
-                                     Reference images with the same index will be stitched together and seen as one image.
-  --increase-ref-index               Automatically increase the indices of references images based on the order they are listed (starting with 1).
-Will overwrite any manually set indices
   -o, --output OUTPUT                path to write result image to (default: ./output.png) -p, --prompt [PROMPT]              the prompt to render -n, --negative-prompt PROMPT       the negative prompt (default: "")